Methacrylated Type I Collagen Kit for Crosslinkable Hydrogels

 |Neutralization solution||5155-10ML||10 ml|

 |Photoinitiator solution||5200-1ML||1 ml|

 The methacrylated Type I collagen is produced from telo-peptide intact bovine collagen where the collagen has been modified by reacting the free amines, primarily the ?-amines groups of the lysine residues as well as the ?-amines groups on the N-termini.
 Approximately 40% of the total lysine residues of the collagen molecule have been methacrylated.

 The collagen is extracted from bovine hide and contains a high monomer content.
 The collagen starting material was isolated from a closed herd and purified using controlled manufacturing processes.

 The 20 mM acetic acid solution is provided to solubilize the lyophilized methacrylated collagen at concentrations ranging from 3 to 8 mg/ml.

 The neutralization solution consists of an alkaline 10X phosphate buffered saline (PBS) solution which provides physiological salts and pH in the final mixture.

-The photoinitiator solution consists of Irgacure 2959 formulated in methanol which allows UV crosslinking of the collagen at 365 nm.
+The photoinitiator solution consists of Irgacure 2959 as a powder to be formulated in methanol, which allows UV crosslinking of the collagen at 365 nm.

 Characterization and Testing